mrphysics-bonn/python-ismrmrd-reco/README.md

 3. A Pulseq file (.seq) is created in the same directory and an MRD (originally ISMRMRD) metadata file (.h5) is created in the folder "dependency/metadata".
 This metadata file is important for the reconstruction, as raw data obtained from Pulseq sequences does not contain any information, on how the kspace was acquired.

 Running a reconstruction:
-1. Pull the reconstruction container from Dockerhub: `docker pull mavel101/bart-reco-server`.
-2. Start the container by running `./start_docker mavel101/bart-reco-server`.
+1. Start the Docker container by running `./start_docker mavel101/bart-reco-server`.
 The reconstruction server is now running in the background.
-3. Example MRD raw data files are located in "example_data".
-Raw data conversion for Siemens data to MRD [4] is described below.
-4. Activate the Python environment with `conda activate ismrmrd_client`.
+2. Activate the Python environment with `conda activate ismrmrd_client`.
-5. Run a reconstruction by sending the data to the server.
+3. Run a reconstruction by sending the data to the server.
 Example Pulseq reconstruction: `./send_data_pulseq.sh example_data/scanner/raw_spiralout_gre_fatsat_7T.h5 recon/out.h5`.
 Example JEMRIS reconstruction: `./send_data_jemris.sh example_data/simu/signals_spiralout_clean_slc30.h5 recon/out.h5`.
-6. The metadata is automatically merged to the raw data during the reconstruction process.
-The metadata filename has to be saved in the user parameter section of the raw data file () Logging information and debug files can be found in the "debug" folder.
+5. Logging information and debug files can be found in the "debug" folder.
-7. In this example, the reconstructed image is stored in "recon/out.h5".
+6. In this example, the reconstructed image is stored in "recon/out.h5".
 The image can be viewed by running the Python script "plot_img.py".
 Images are stored in MRD image format.
 Image files will not be overwritten, but new images will be appended to existing files.
+7. More example raw data files are located in "example_data".
+Raw data conversion for Siemens data to MRD [5] is described below.

 ## Example sequences and data

 The relevant files for reconstruction are placed in subfolders:

 - "example_data": Contains raw datasets from real MR scanners and from simulation with JEMRIS [2], that can be reconstructed with the pipeline.
 - "example_sequences": Contains the Pulseq sequence files, raw data was acquired with, as well as the source code for Python/PyPulseq sequences (incl.
-MRD [4] metadata creation) and XML files for JEMRIS sequences
+MRD metadata creation) and XML files for JEMRIS sequences
 - "dependency": Contains reconstruction dependencies, mainly the MRD metadata files
 - "recon": Contains reconstructed images in hdf5 file.

-The non-Cartesian example data provided in this repository was acquired with a spiral sequence and the reconstruction uses the GIRF predicted [5] spiral k-space trajectory.
+The non-Cartesian example data provided in this repository was acquired with a spiral sequence and the reconstruction uses the GIRF predicted [6] spiral k-space trajectory.
 Additional example sequences, installation instructions and documentation regarding JEMRIS can be found on the projects website: https://github.com/JEMRIS/jemris/.
 Pulseq sequence files can be converted to the GE compatible format TOPPE, using the converter at https://github.com/toppeMRI/PulseGEq.

-## Detailed guide for the reconstruction server
+## Further information on the reconstruction server
-### Set up docker image and start reconstruction server

-- Install docker and add your user to the docker group (execute `sudo groupadd docker`, `sudo usermod -aG docker $USER` and `newgrp docker` after docker installation)
-- A working docker image can be installed from Dockerhub with `docker pull mavel101/bart-reco-server`.
+### Docker image (latest build, GPU support, startup scripts)

 If you want to build the docker image from the latest Dockerfile in this repository, the following steps are required:
 - Clone the repository and run `git submodule update --init`
 - Run `./build_docker.sh` from the project folder.
 This builds the docker image on your system.

-The default docker container contains only CPU based reconstructions.
-A Docker container with GPU support can be build with: `./build_docker.sh python-ismrmrd-server/ bart_cuda`
+The default docker image contains only CPU based reconstructions.
+A Docker image with GPU support can be build with: `./build_docker.sh python-ismrmrd-server/ bart_cuda`
-Note that this container is of larger size and that the GPU version need nvidia-docker installed (https://github.com/NVIDIA/nvidia-docker).
+Note that this image is of larger size and that the GPU version needs nvidia-docker to be installed (https://github.com/NVIDIA/nvidia-docker).

 The container can be started by executing `./start_docker` or `./start_docker_it` from the project folder:
 - `./start_docker` starts the container and runs the reconstruction server in background until it is killed with `docker kill #containerID`, where "#containerID" is the ID of the container (check with `docker ps`)
 - `./start_docker_it` starts an interactive docker session in the bash shell.
 Run `start_server` within the container to start the reconstruction server.
 If you leave the session, the container is killed.
 - Use `./start_docker_gpu` or `./start_docker_it_gpu` for GPU support (nvidia-docker has to be installed)

-### Sending data via client
+### Sending data via the client

 Reconstruction can be started via the provided `client.py` from the "python-ismrmrd-server" folder.
 A conda environment with the client can be installed, by using the provided `ismrmrd_client.yml` using the command `conda env create -f ismrmrd_client.yml`.
 Afterwards it is activated by running `conda activate ismrmrd_client`.
 Alternatively, the client can be installed in the current environment by running `pip install .` from the "python-ismrmrd-server" folder.
 The dependencies numpy, h5py and ismrmrd-python will automatically be installed.